Great Lakes Storm of 1913: November 9

 Along southeastern Lake Erie near Erie, Pennsylvania, a southern low-pressure area was moving toward the lake.
 This low had formed overnight so was absent from Friday's weather map.
 It had been moving northward but turned northwestward after passing over Washington.
 The low's intense, counterclockwise rotation was made apparent by the changing wind directions around its center.
 In Buffalo, New York, morning northwest winds had shifted to the northeast by noon and to the southeast by 5:00 p.m., with gusts of up to 80 mph occurring between 1:00 p.m. and 2:00 p.m.
 In Cleveland, Ohio, 180 mi to the southwest, winds remained northwest during the day, shifting to the west by 5:00 p.m., and maintaining speeds of more than 50 mph.
 The fastest gust in Cleveland, 79 mph, occurred at 4:40 p.m.
 At Buffalo, barometric pressure dropped from 29.52 inHg (999.7 hPa) at 8:00 a.m. to 28.77 inHg (974.3 hPa) at 8:00 p.m.

 The rotating low continued northward into the evening, bringing its counterclockwise winds in phase with the northwesterly winds already hitting Lakes Superior and Huron.
 This resulted in a dramatic increase in northerly wind speeds and swirling snow.
-Ships on Lake Huron that were south of Alpena, Michigan—especially around Harbor Beach and Port Huron in Michigan, and Goderich and Sarnia in Ontario—experienced massive waves moving southward toward St. Clair River.
+Ships on Lake Huron that were south of Alpena, Michigan—especially around Harbor Beach and Port Huron—experienced massive waves moving southward toward St. Clair River.
 Some ships sought shelter along the Michigan shore or between Goderich and Point Edward, Ontario.
 Three of the larger ships were found capsized, indicating extremely high winds and tall waves.
 From 8:00 p.m. to midnight, the storm became a "weather bomb" with sustained hurricane-force winds of more than 70 mph on the four western lakes.
 The worst damage was done on Lake Huron as ships sought shelter along its southern end.
 Gusts of 90 mph were reported off Harbor Beach.
-The lake's shape allowed northerly winds to increase unimpeded because water has less surface friction than land and because the wind followed the lake's length.
+The lake's shape allowed northerly winds to increase unimpeded.